-We’ll cut to the chase and give you a few options, and then we’ll fill in the details and offer up some thoughts on how to do it.
+We’ll cut to the chase and give you a few student loans without a cosigner options, and then we’ll fill in the details and offer up some thoughts on how to take out student loans.
 It’s frankly easier to get student loans when you have a cosigner nearby, ready, and willing.
 But if that’s not an option, we’ll give it that… ahem… old college try.

 Federal Student Loans Without a Cosigner

 If you want to apply for federal student loans without a cosigner, you have two main options:

 - Direct subsidized loans: These loans come from the U.S. Department of Education and are available to undergraduate students with financial need.
 How much you can borrow is determined by your school.
 These are pretty much the best student loans you can get, because the government pays the interest on them while you’re in college (as long as you’re taking at least a half load of classes each semester) and for the first six months after you graduate.

 - Direct unsubsidized loans: Undergraduate and graduate students can get one of these loans.
 In this case, the federal government won’t pay your interest, so it will accrue while you’re in school.
 But direct unsubsidized loans do come with some benefits and protections, including options for income-driven repayment, loan forgiveness, and forbearance.

 - Direct PLUS Loans: Yes, we said you have two options, and we’re giving you a third.
 Well, that’s because PLUS loans are an option for the parents of students pursuing undergraduate, graduate, and professional degrees.
 Why are we mentioning them?
 Mostly, just so you know what options are out there.
 Once again, the Department of Education is the lender, and your parents will need good credit to qualify.
 However, if they don’t, they may still have some options for getting the loan — like obtaining their own co-signer and completing credit counseling.